First things first, I love to craft! Easter cards to make with kids is a fun and cute thing to do in the lead up to Easter.

 With no projects on the go - or more rightly: one doona cover in progress but too big to face this afternoon - I thought about adapting a cute Valentine's Day card tutorial I saw on @homelycreatures to be Easter themed.
 After all, there are chocolate Easter Eggs and Hot Cross Buns in the supermarkets already!!

 Now, this Easter craft for kids is probably for 5+ with some help, my 8 year old loves stitching up craft ideas like this and can do it himself for the most part.
 PRO TIP: He found making the holes with a thumb tack better as it was easier to push through the card than a needle.
-For me this Easter card idea is what I'll be stitching up while watching Netflix this weekend.
+For me this cute Easter card idea is what I'll be stitching up while watching Netflix this weekend.
 Netflix and craft = a good night in!

 - Blank card, these are available at craft stores, Kmart, Officeworks, etc. or any piece of cardboard you have on hand - just fold it in half and trim to size